Supreme Court chooses law clerks for 2023-2024 term

 Orrin Burch of Mandan, North Dakota, received a B.A. in History and Philosophy from the University of Mary.
 Mr. Burch is expected to receive his J.D. from the University of North Dakota School of Law in May 2023.

-Haley Finch of Winnipeg, Manitoba Canada, received a B.A. in Criminology and a Minor in Psychology.
+Haley Finch of Winnipeg, Manitoba, Canada, received a B.A. in Criminology and a Minor in Psychology from the University of Manitoba.
 Ms. Finch is expected to receive her J.D. from the University of North Dakota School of Law in May 2023.

-Dixie Holland of Grand Forks, North Dakota, received a B.S. in Criminal Justice and a B.A. in International Studies.
+Dixie Holland of Grand Forks, North Dakota, received a B.S. in Criminal Justice and a B.A. in International Studies from the University of North Dakota.
 Ms. Holland is expected to receive her J.D. from the University of North Dakota School of Law in May 2023.

-Casey Orvedal of Fargo, North Dakota, received a B.B.A. in Business Economics and a Minor in Political Science.
+Casey Orvedal of Fargo, North Dakota, received a B.B.A. in Business Economics and a Minor in Political Science from the University of North Dakota.
 Mr. Orvedal is expected to receive his J.D. from the University of North Dakota School of Law in May 2023.

-Charles Steinberger of Kenmare, North Dakota, received a B.S. in Agriculture Business and a Minor in Accounting and Economics.
+Charles Steinberger of Kenmare, North Dakota, received a B.S. in Agriculture Business and a Minor in Accounting and Economics from North Dakota State University.
 Mr. Steinberger is expected to receive his J.D. from the University of North Dakota School of Law in December 2022.